alinskydev/larbox/README.md

 ```
 php artisan migrate:fresh --seed
 ```
-to run all migrations with test data.
+to import all migrations and fill DB with test data.

 ## Folders structure